 - to meet our legal and regulatory requirements; and

 - to assist other credit providers by giving personal information to them in accordance with an authorisation which the individual has provided to them or us.

 We do not hold any CP derived information.

 To provide our facilities in the most cost effective and efficient way we may decide to utilise the services of others.
-For example, we may use a mailing house to send monthly statements.
+For example, we may use a mailing house to send monthly statements, or a data processing firm to manage data we hold including personal information.
+We also disclose information to our related bodies corporate and other finance businesses as required under the arrangements we have with them, to operate our business.
 If this requires that we disclose personal information we will require those persons to respect your right of privacy.